MicrosoftDocs/azure-media-services/media-services/latest/live-event-streaming-best-practices-guide.md

 Our customers also have good experiences bringing their own CDN.
 Ensure that measures are taken on the CDN to shield the origin from excessive traffic.

 You can also improve performance by configuring rules for the CDN profile.
-See [How to set rules for a CDN profile](stream-set-cdn-profile-rules-how-to.md).
+See [How to enable CDN optimizations](stream-set-cdn-profile-rules-how-to.md).

 ## Streaming endpoint scaling